 Nikon 13mm f/5.6 AI-s. enlarge.
 Good luck finding these at Adorama, B&H, or any of the the usual used sources.
-The only place I've ever seen these offered is at this direct link to search results at eBay.
+The only place I've ever seen these offered is at this direct link to search results at eBay and at Amazon.
 If you find this review helpful, using these links when you get yours is what helps me keep reviewing this old equipment.
 Thanks!
 Ken.

 Ideal Uses: Perfect for use on FX digital and film for ultra-ultra wide shots.

 Not for: It's a complete waste to use it on a DX camera.

 This double rainbow didn't fit into the FX frame with a 14mm lens, and certainly didn't fit into a DX frame with a 10mm lens.

 The 13mm is Nikon's greatest lens.
 It is Nikon's greatest lens because not only is it big and supremely expensive, it is Nikon's, and perhaps photography's, greatest lens because it lets us make photographs we can make no other way.

 The Nikon 13mm is the world's widest non-distorting professional SLR lens ever made, by anyone, in any format.
 It allows us to get closer to our subjects, stretch distances and create images from perspectives otherwise unimaginable.

 Forget about ever seeing one; only about 350 were made, and only to special order.
 That means less than one out of every 100,000 lenses Nikon has ever made is a 13mm.
 Forget about finding one anyplace other than eBay, where they turn up a couple of times a year in various places around the world.